mgechev/tslint-angular/README.md

 This package is based on the tslint configuration of [Angular CLI](https://github.com/angular/angular-cli) and aligns with the [Angular style guide](https://angular.io/styleguide).

-**Note:** there are few more rules added on top of the Angular CLI configuration.
+**Note:** there are few more rules added on top of the Angular CLI configuration:

 ```json
 "angular-whitespace": [true, "check-interpolation"],